KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 - Launch Magisk Manager
 - You might want to disable auto-update, set grant access in auto response, and disable toast notifications for easier navigation in the future

-## 4. Resize system partiton in TWRP
+## 4. Resize system partition in TWRP

 Upon reflashing ROM after formatted /data, I discovered that the system will have 0 space left, so we need to resize for NetHunter apps, and files
 However, there was space again after going through this tutorial without /data format.
 In case if you have 0 space left: